TatsuyaXMiyuki/KanonApp/README.md

 > Companion server for the AnYme App

-KanonApp is a server which adds extra functionality which is otherwise not possible with just MyAnimeList and AnYme.
+KanonApp is a server which adds extra functionality to AnYme which is otherwise not possible with just MyAnimeList and AnYme.

 The features are: